iloveeclipse/filesync4eclipse/README.md

 # filesync4eclipse
-File sysnchronization plugin for Eclipse
+File synchronization plugin for Eclipse

 FileSync plugin for Eclipse is a file synchronisation tool.